dr563105/basicad_framework/README.md

-# Basic Autonomous Driving Framework
+# Autonomous Driving Framework

-This documentation describes how an end-to-end neural network for autonomous driving is implemented -- use ROS2 nodes to receive sensor data from LGSVL Simulator, apply a deep learning neural network to train the model, use the trained model to send control commands using ROS2 nodes back to LGSVL Simulator, and drive a car autonomously.
-This framework is tested to run in Ubuntu(Linux).
+## Objective
+To design and implement an end-to-end neural network for autonomous driving using simpler CNN framework.

+## Tools used
+- LGSVL simulator as driving simulator
+- ROS2 nodes to receive sensor data from LGSVL Simulator
+- Preprocessing and feature engineering using Python, OpenCV
+- Keras/Tensorflow deep learning CNN model to train the data
+- Containerised docker image to run simulation using the GPU

 It is assumed that you have some experience in using Linux, Git, ROS, Docker, web browsers, and Python.

 This project is the modified version of [ROS2 End-to-End Lane Following Model with LGSVL Simulator](https://www.lgsvlsimulator.com/docs/lane-following/) which is in turn inspired by [NVIDIA's